adleroliveira/dreamjs/README.md

 ### Custom Types
-DreamJS comes with the power of the [Chance][Chance] library integrated with it and allow you tu use their 60+ random generator as built-in Custom Types.
+DreamJS comes with the power of the [Chance][Chance] library integrated with it and allow you to use their 60+ random generator as built-in Custom Types.
 It is also posible to create your own Custom Types by just passing a function or a RegularExpression statement as the Type on the Schema.

 A full list of all the posible Custom Types provided by chance can be found on their website: http://chancejs.com/
 ```js